Would you rather listen instead? Click here for the 10-minute audio recording.

 Would you like to know why I am this way?
-I lived alone since your father died, and I have managed to get along okay.
-I always say that things are a bit more difficult, but I have the time and the smarts to get them done.
+I have lived alone since your father died, and I have managed to get along okay.
+Things are a bit more difficult, but I have the time and the smarts to get them done, I always say.
 With a little ingenuity and finagling, I will survive.
-I miss your father very much, and I miss Janice.
+I do miss your father, so very much, and I do miss Janice.

 Do you remember Janice?
 She was my neighbor for over 30 years.
 We’ve been through a lot together, raising our kids, seeing them marry, and then we both waited for and welcomed grandkids.
 Janice’s family visited last Christmas, and not long after that, they moved her out to Kansas City to be with them.
 The last time I talked to her, she’d recently been in the emergency room and was going to rehab.
 She has never returned my last call.